kendo-labs/kendo-bootstrapper/kendosrc/docs/api/dataviz/chart.md

 ### series.startAngle `Number` *(default: 90)*

-The start angle of the first donut or pie segment.
+The start angle (degrees) of the first donut or pie segment.

+Angles increase clockwise and zero is to the left.
+Negative values are acceptable.

 #### Example - set the donut chart series start angle
     <div id="chart"></div>